 Now despite having way too many stripes, the logo on the front of these is the small shining moment, one that was short lived, but brought back for the 2016 Winter Classic.
 By 1925 standards, these were probably pretty stylish, but it’s probably for the best that this design stayed deep in the last century.

-Jersey Recommendation: Lionel Hitchman.
-The only retired number from the 1926 team, and just the second player in North America to have his number hung in the rafters, Hitchman is the only acceptable choice if you’re going to sport the brown and yellow barber pole sweater.
+Jersey Recommendation: #3.
+Lionel Hitchman owns the only retired number from the 1926 team, and was just the second player in North America to have his number hung in the rafters.
+Hitchman is the only acceptable choice if you’re going to sport the brown and yellow barber pole sweater.

 The Bruins have played in three Winter Classics, the first coming in 2010 when they hosted the Flyers at Fenway Park.
 The jerseys were somewhat of a hybrid with a modern cut and a retro color palette, also using a vintagey spoked-B, which oddly was a logo the team only used for one season in 1948-49.

 Of the three, this is definitely the weakest of Boston’s Winter Classic looks, as it lacks either the modernity or the nostalgic charm to evoke much of anything.
 Ranked 24th of 26 in the 2019 Winter Classic jersey countdown, its awkward shoulder yokes and visual identity crisis bump it down towards the bottom of the all time Bruins list.

 Jersey Recommendation: #16 Sturm.
 Maybe seems like an odd choice as far as big name Bruins go, but how can we not forget the iconic photo of #16 scoring the overtime winner?